Galaxy-Man/FM6126-FM6124-LED-DMD/README.md

 Cannot find anyone doing much with the FM6126 based panels, so I though I would upload anything I have.

-I have the panels working with the Mega256, just started looking at the DOIT ESP32 Dev kit V1 device.
+I have the panels working with the Mega256 and the DOIT 30/36/38 Pin ESP32 Dev kit V1 device.

 If anyone wants to add to this please do any help would be appreciated.